iqvia-hds-oss/snow-owl/README.md

 ### Install and Run

-NOTE: You need to have at least version 17 of the JDK installed for local builds and running the development environment.
-Official releases include the runtime.
+NOTE: You need to have at least version 21 of the JDK installed for local builds and running the development environment.
+Official releases include the [Eclipse Temurin](https://adoptium.net/temurin/releases/?version=21) runtime.

-Once you have downloaded the appropriate package:
+The recommended install option is via the [official OSS](https://hub.docker.com/r/b2ihealthcare/snow-owl-oss) (or the Pro version registries if you have access to those) Docker image.

+If you prefer to download a package and run it manually, then once the package is installed:

 * Run `bin/snowowl.sh` on unix, or `bin/snowowl.bat` on windows
 * Run `curl http://localhost:8080/snowowl/info` to access server health status information